VoltLang/Battery/doc/index.md

 	int main() { return 0; }

 Then, we can check for failure in compilation with our `failure` macro.
-First, disable the default macro with `default:no`, then just use `macro:` and then the name of the macro to invoke.
+Use `macro:` and then the name of the macro to invoke.
 It will be as if the commands were written out explicitly.

-	/*T default:no */
 	/*T macro:failure */
 	int main() return 0 }